Best Inversion Tables for Back Pain Relief

 Evening routine:

-- Heat therapy to lower back for 15-20 minutes (15-20 minutes at medium setting)
+- Heat therapy to lower back for 15-20 minutes

 - Use pillow between knees if side-sleeping, or under knees if back-sleeping